hustf/BitmapMaps.jl/README.md

 and the background is topographic relief maps based on elevation data.
 The hypsometric colours resemble a clear, early afternoon in mid-February at 62°N, with snow cover above 500 m.

 This example uses laser elevations with a 3 metre spacing.
-Publicly available data covers all of Norway with a spacing of just 1 metre.
+Publicly available data covers all of Norway with a spacing of 1 metre or less.
 We could potentially zoom in to the street level.
+Both surface (with trees and houses) and terrain (cleaned of such) are available.

 <img src="resource/bitmap_detail.png" alt = "resource/bitmap_detail.png" style="display: inline-block; margin: 0 auto; max-width: 640px">